MirageNet/Mirage/doc/docs/guides/bit-packing/vector-pack.md

 ### Example 1

-A Position in bounds +-100 in all xyz with 0.05 precision for all axis
+A Position in bounds +-100 in all XYZ with 0.05 precision for all axis

 ```cs
 public class MyNetworkBehaviour : NetworkBehaviour